Set up GitHub pull request comments

 The following instructions let you customize what findings or security issues your developers see as comments in their PRs:

-- In your Semgrep AppSec Platform account, click Rules > Policies.
-You are taken to the Policies page.
+- In your Semgrep AppSec Platform account, click Rules > Policies to enter the Policies page.
 Under Modes , you can quickly see if you have existing rules in either Comment or Block mode.

 - Optional: Use the filters to quickly find rules to set to Comment or Block.